Skip the bottled dressing and make a fresh-tasting Basic Vinaigrette in minutes with just oil, vinegar, salt, and pepper from your pantry.

 Delicious Salads with Vinaigrettes

 ♡ Did you love this Basic Vinaigrette?
-Please leave us a star rating and a comment below!
+Please leave us a star rating and a comment below.
+Thanks for visiting!

 📖 Recipe